cometbft/cometbft/docs/references/config/config.toml.md

 All other versions are deprecated.

 ## Consensus

 Consensus parameters define how the consensus protocol should behave.

 ### consensus.wal_file

+Location of the consensus Write-Ahead Log (WAL) file.

 ```toml
 wal_file = "data/cs.wal/wal"
 ```